 Finch earned a bachelor’s in science in 2013 and a master’s in curriculum and instruction in 2018 from Eastern New Mexico University.

 "I felt like education was a calling for me.
-I went to school to study medicine, but I had a great teacher [in college] who influenced..." (read more)
+I went to..." (read more)

 Green & Silver Magazine | Eastern New Mexico University Foundation | Jul 27, 2022 | Portales, NM

 Education Week | May 04, 2022 | Bethesda, MD

 Albuquerque Journal | Apr 20, 2022 | Albuquerque, NM